-• 1 imeline: WHAT WHO WHEN 1 Inventory of the datasets on human activities CMP coordinator and Grampus Network 2 Identification of the Initial funds, tasks and coordinator(s) CMP coordinator and Grampus Network 3 Data sharing, gathering, homogenising CMP coordinator and Grampus Network 4 Analysis of data (G.I.S.)
-Networks designed partners 5 Discuss the results of areas under risks with the results of RES-01, RES- 02 and RES-04 at least, identify main areas and main threats CMP coordinator and Grampus Network 6 Identify best relevant measures to mitigate the threat 7 Dissemination and publication CMP coordinator and Grampus Network
+WHAT WHO WHEN 1 Inventory of the datasets on human activities CMP coordinator and Grampus Network 2 Identification of the Initial funds, tasks and coordinator(s) CMP coordinator and Grampus Network 3 Data sharing, gathering, homogenising CMP coordinator and Grampus Network

+4 Analysis of data (G.I.S.)
+Networks

+designed

+partners

+5 Discuss the results of areas under risks with the results of RES-01, RES- CMP

+02 and RES-04 at least, identify main areas and main threats coordinator

+52 and 1125 5 f at 1885, 1881 and 118 and Grampus

+Network

+6 Identify best relevant measures to mitigate the threat

+7 Dissemination and publication CMP

+' coordinator

+and Grampus

+Network

-- Tasks of Coordinator in conjunction with Steering Committee: - To raise funds for the Mediterranean Grampus Network establishment (as for RES-03 and RES-04) - To facilitate (and if necessary, adapt or modify existing) data-sharing agreements to ensure that data are made available in a timely fashion to maximise their value for conservation. - To develop a database or databases and coordinate the collation, in an appropriate electronic format, of relevant data - To produce concise annual progress reports on the implementation of the task - To arrange for periodic expert review/workshop the existing information and the development of new or modified actions as appropriate
+- To raise funds for the Mediterranean Grampus Network establishment (as for RES-03 and RES-04) - To facilitate (and if necessary, adapt or modify existing) data-sharing agreements to ensure that data are made available in a timely fashion to maximise their value for conservation. - To develop a database or databases and coordinate the collation, in an appropriate electronic format, of relevant data - To produce concise annual progress reports on the implementation of the task - To arrange for periodic expert review/workshop the existing information and the development of new or modified actions as appropriate